-Switch2 is committed to ensuring that your personal information is held fairly, lawfully and securely in accordance with the General Data Protection Regulation (GDPR) and Data Protection Act 2018.
-This policy describes how we collect personal information about you, what we do with the information, how long we hold it and what rights you have.
+Switch2 is committed to ensuring that your personal information is held fairly, lawfully and securely in accordance with the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+This policy describes how and why we collect personal information about you, what we do with the information, how long we hold it and what rights you have.

 What is personal data?